Oleg Wirth: Arrest, trial and sentence

 Fearing that he might kill her as well, Kuznetsova went to the police station and reported Wirth to the police.
 He was quickly arrested, and confessed to the crimes immediately, leading the authorities to the bodies on September 30.
-For some time, there had been rumors that his mother, who lived next door to him, had known about the crimes, but this was disproven, as she had been away at the time, and rarely communicated with her son.
+For some time, there had been rumours that his mother, who lived next door to him, had known about the crimes, but this was disproven, as she had been away at the time, and rarely communicated with her son.
 On the other hand, Kuznetsova's claims of being held hostage by Oleg were doubted by police, as the two had been seen walking the streets of Urusha and she appeared to be unconcerned and didn't attempt to flee from him.

 At this trial, Oleg shouted that Tatyana was not to blame, that the investigators had framed him and he hadn't been allowed to speak to a lawyer.
 Nevertheless, he was found guilty, convicted and sentenced to life imprisonment.
 When reading out the verdict, the presiding judge noted that Wirth was characterized by police as "an immoral, quick-tempered and prone to illegal activities" type of character.
-Kuzntestova, who was visibly depressed at trial, received 13 years imprisonment due to her cooperation, and after release, will not be allowed to move away and must report to law enforcement agencies twice a month.
+Kuznetsova, who was visibly depressed at trial, received 13 years imprisonment due to her cooperation, and after release, will not be allowed to move away and must report to law enforcement agencies twice a month.
 Wirth was transferred to a special regime colony, where he remains to this day.
-He appealed his sentence to the Supreme Court of Russia, but the verdict was upheld on October 8, 2014, effectively finalising his sentence.
+He appealed his sentence to the Supreme Court of Russia, but the verdict was upheld on 8 October 2014, effectively finalising his sentence.